-For the past 12 years here at the Yinova Center we have used traditional Chinese medicine to support women during fertility treatments.
-As one of New York’s largest and most well known acupuncture practices we currently treat thousands of women a year, using acupuncture to support them as they go through IVF.
-We also take care of couples in the run up to an IVF cycle to make sure that they are in an optimal position to succeed.
+Here at the Yinova Center, since 1999, we have used traditional Chinese medicine to support patients during fertility treatments.
+As one of New York’s largest and most well-known acupuncture practices we currently treat thousands of people a year, using acupuncture to support them as they go through IVF.
+We also take care of couples in the run-up to an IVF cycle to make sure that they are in an optimal position to succeed.

-My book Making Babies: A Proven 3-Month Program for Maximum Fertility, which I wrote with a Reproductive Endocrinologist, contains an easy to follow three month program based on your fertility type that is an excellent preparation for an IVF cycle.
-All our Yinova acupuncturists are trained to support women as they follow the Making Babies program and all of our practitioners have many years of experience when it comes to combining acupuncture with IVF.
+My book Making Babies: A Proven 3-Month Program for Maximum Fertility, which I wrote with a Reproductive Endocrinologist, contains an easy to follow a three-month program based on your fertility type that is an excellent way to prepare for an IVF cycle.
+All our Yinova acupuncturists are trained to support people as they follow the Making Babies program and all of our practitioners have many years of experience when it comes to combining acupuncture with IVF.